vulture lists

 17.

-When Barry first started, it seemed like a Hollywood twist on Grosse Point Blank: a whimsical dark comedy about an ex-sniper turned mercenary hitman who takes acting classes on the side.
-But co-creator, star, and frequent director Bill Hader has turned it into a more audacious and emotionally resonant show over time: one about a condemned man who keeps searching for peace and redemption in his life, but cannot (and maybe should not) pull himself out of the muck.
+When Barry first started, it seemed like a Hollywood twist on Grosse Pointe Blank: a whimsical dark comedy about an ex-sniper turned mercenary hit man who takes acting classes on the side.
+But co-creator, star, and frequent director Bill Hader turned it into a more ambitious and emotionally resonant show over time — one about a condemned man who keeps searching for peace and redemption in his life but cannot (and maybe should not) pull himself out of the muck.
 The show also makes room for other superbly drawn characters, including Henry Winkler as a touchy-feely acting guru, Stephen Root as Hader’s injury-prone handler, Sarah Goldberg as his earnest acting partner–girlfriend, and Anthony Carrigan as NoHo Hank, the sunniest of Chechen mobsters.
-Continuing to add new seasons threatens to exhaust a thin premise, but Barry keeps taking new leaps forward, pushing the show into more audacious and surreal territory while bumping up the intensity (and the body count).
+Continuing to add new seasons threatened to exhaust a thin premise, but Barry kept taking new leaps forward, pushing the show into more audacious and surreal territory while bumping up the intensity (and the body count).

 16.